Lean Healthcare Program Faculty

 Steve Taninecz, MS

-Steve Taninecz serves as a director with HPP, leading transformation engagements with clients.
+Steve Taninecz leads Lean Healthcare transformations at hospitals through the country.
 He has nearly 40 years of experience in healthcare and manufacturing organizations.
-Prior to HPP, Steve's experience in the healthcare field includes work for MetroWest Medical Center as a senior Kaizen specialist, counseling and coaching culture change to the hospital system’s leadership for successful implementation of Lean.
+Steve's experience in the healthcare field includes work for MetroWest Medical Center as a senior Kaizen specialist, counseling and coaching culture change to the hospital system’s leadership for successful implementation of Lean.
 He also was an educator/trainer/coach for the Pittsburgh Regional Health Initiative (PRHI) teaching lean principles to hospitals, long term care facilities and primary care practices through structured training as well as onsite coaching and workshops.
 Steve spent ten years dedicated to teaching, mentoring and implementing Lean manufacturing principles and best practices throughout North America for General Motors.
 This assignment included a two year assignment partnering with Toyota focused on the Toyota Production System.
 Steve is a member of the American Society for Quality (ASQ) and is a Certified Quality Manager (CQM), Certified Quality Auditor (CQA) Certified Quality Technician (CQT).

 Steve holds a Bachelor's Degree from Youngstown State University in Industrial Management and a Master's Degree in Organization Leadership from Geneva College.